 The numbers, zero (0) and one (1) begin the mapping of pi to Cartesian coordinates.
 Beginning with a circle, each sphere is mapped to two-or-three dimensional Cartesian coordinates.
 It is the beginning of translating pi to sequences and values.
 The first iterative mapping is a line, then a triangle, then a tetrahedron, then an octahedron.
 When we focus solely on this subject, with experts to guide us, perhaps we can engage the study of manifolds that are homeomorphic to the Euclidean space.6

 #4 = A Geometric Gap =

-The little known 7.356103 degree gap is our fourth most important number, the possible basis for diversity, creativity, openness, indeterminism, uniqueness, chaos and, yes, even quantum fluctuations7 That Aristotle had it wrong gives the number some initial notoriety; however, it is easily observed with five regular tetrahedrons (pictured) there is a gap of about 7.35610° and there are eight (not seven vertices).
+The little known 7.356103+ degree gap is our fourth most important number, the possible basis for diversity, creativity, openness, quantum indeterminacy, uniqueness, chaos and, yes, even quantum fluctuations.7 That Aristotle had it wrong gives the number some initial notoriety; however, it is easily observed with five regular tetrahedrons (pictured) there is a gap of about 7.35610° and there are eight (not seven vertices).
 The number for that gap in degrees appears to be transcendental, non-repeating, and never ending.
 The potential for the indeterminate resides deep within the system.
 We believe that place is right here.
-By the way, the tetrahedron (four vertices) AND the octahedron (six vertices) taken together are whole, ordered, rational, and perfect, tessellating and tiling the entire universe.
+By the way, the tetrahedron (four vertices) AND the octahedron (six vertices) taken together are whole, ordered, rational, and perfectly tessellate and tile the entire universe.